-Tarnetar fair which has brought international recognition to Tarnetar village and is a fair cum public platform that demonstrates the folk art, music and dance of Gujarat.
-Every year thousands of tourists visit Tarnetar village in the month of August to September to witness this unique 3-day festival.
+While the village was a hidden gem for a long time, it is now a major tourist attraction courtesy Tarnetar Fair.
+This fair has brought international recognition to Tarnetar Village as every year, thousands of tourists visit Tarnetar Village between August and September to witness this unique 3-day festival.
 According to the legends and the local villagers, the fair is organized on similar lines as Draupadi’s Swayamwar during the times of Mahabharata.

-Trinetreshwar Temple is believed to be constructed in the Solanki era in Gujarat between 950 to 1300CE.
-The Pratihar Kings are believed to have made it who were worshippers of Lord Shiva and were great architecture.
+Tarnetar is also known for Trinetreshwar Temple which is believed to be constructed in the Solanki Era in Gujarat between 950 to 1300 CE.
+The Pratihar Kings are believed to have made it who were worshippers of Lord Shiva and were great architects.
 The design of the temple is exquisite and there are 33 deities carved on its walls with utmost perfection.
-There are three kunds (water bodies) around the temple which are highly sacred, and it is believed that a dip in the holy waters of these kunds is equal to that of river Ganga.
+There are three kundas (water bodies) around the temple which are highly sacred, and it is believed that a dip in the holy waters of these kundas is equal to that of River Ganges.

 Attend one of the most fun and unique fairs of the state of Gujarat known as Tarnetar Mela.
-People from around the state come to see the fair and enjoy the culture of the state.
+People from around the state come to experience the fair and enjoy the culture of the state.